SulaimanSayyed21/h446Alevel/h446Alevel.md

 </div>
 ```

 To use above structure and be filled with values two scripts are used and mentioned at the bottom of this file as shown below.
-The button element `button` givign every button a unique id is also attached with `onClick` event handler which is used in the scripts.
+The button element `button` giving every button a unique id is also attached with `onClick` event handler which is used in the scripts.

 ```html
 //practice.ejs